 We’ll have a stall in Front Square for the entire week where you can come along and join!

-Our first rehearsal will be on Wednesday 27th September in Goldsmith Hall from 7-9pm.
+Our first rehearsal will be on Wednesday 27th September in Regent House from 7-9pm.
 You can come along and join on the night, or at any of the first three rehearsals

 Michaelmas Term Concert